Behaviourism vs Constructivism: A Teacher's Guide

 In constructivism, you're a guide, facilitator, or co-explorer.
 You don't tell children the answer.
 You create problems, ask questions that provoke thinking, and respond to their discoveries by helping them formalise patterns they're noticing.
 This requires different skills.
 You need to improvise based on what children actually say and do.
 You can't follow a rigid script.
 When a child finds an unexpected way to solve a problem, you have to decide quickly whether to pursue it or steer back to your original plan.
 You trust that this messier approach builds more strong understanding because children own the discoveries.

-Behaviourist teachers plan systematic phonics; this is complex work.
+Behaviourist teachers plan systematic phonics and routines; this is complex work.
 Constructivist teachers use learners' questions to build learning, which is also complex.
-The approaches differ: one is planned, the other responds (Skinner, 1953; Piaget, 1936).
+The difference is not simple versus complex teaching: one approach is more tightly sequenced, while the other responds more to learners' emerging ideas (Skinner, 1953; Piaget, 1952).

 Behaviourist methods, like those of Thorndike (1911), measure observable actions.
 Constructivist approaches, such as Piaget's (1972), assess knowledge construction.
 These researchers viewed learning very differently.
 Your assessment reveals your beliefs about how a learner learns.

 Behaviourism focuses on observable, measurable outcomes.
 Can the child recite the alphabet?
 Can they spell these ten words correctly?
 Can they add two-digit numbers?
 These are testable, unambiguous.
 You can mark them right or wrong.
 This approach produces comparable data across learners and schools, which is why it dominates standardised testing.
-The phonics screening check, for example, is pure behaviourism.
-Children read 44 words aloud and you mark whether they decode correctly.
+The phonics screening check, for example, is a statutory decoding assessment; its scoring is behaviourally observable, but the check itself is not pure behaviourism.
+Children read 40 words and pseudo-words aloud (20 real words and 20 pseudo-words), and the teacher marks whether each item is decoded correctly.
 The test is efficient and shows clearly who's learned the code.

 Constructivism values open-ended assessment of thinking and problem-solving.
 You observe how children approach novel problems they've never seen before.
 Can they apply addition strategies to a new context?
 Can they explain why their method works?
 Can they justify their thinking to peers?
 These assessments are richer but harder to standardise and compare.
 There's more room for interpretation.
 A child's explanation of why 2 + 5 = 5 + 2 might be wonderfully creative and mathematically sound, but it doesn't fit into a simple right/wrong binary.